 - From the top menu, select Status.
-From the side panel, select Security.

-- Click the panel for the type of threats you want to review:

-- Malware activity.

-- · PUP activity.

-- · Exploit activity.
+From the side panel, select Security. - Click the panel for the type of threats you want to review: - Malware activity. - · PUP activity. - Exploit activity. - Click Filters.

-- · Threats detected by the antivirus

-- Click Filters.
 In the Action area, select the Quarantined and Deleted checkboxes.
 Click Filter.